-Our highly efficient biomass boiler plants provide on-demand space heating and hot water without emitting the high levels of carbon that traditional fossil fuel burners do.
+Our highly efficient biomass boiler plants provide on-demand space heating and hot water using carbon-neutral timber fuel.

 Biomass boilers work in the same way as a traditional fossil fuel burner, combusting fuel in a chamber to produce heat.
 Our solutions use automated fuel delivery which moves woodchip or pellets from a fuel store to the biomass boiler’s combustion chamber.

 An igniter blows hot air into the chamber to ignite the fuel.
 Biomass boilers differ from open fires as they burn timber fuel at a very high temperature, causing it to go through a process called gasification.

 The hot gases rise from the combustion chamber through a flue and pass through a heat exchanger, which transfers the heat to the water used in the property’s heating system.
 Any heat that isn’t called for instantly is stored in a buffer tank (also called a thermal store) which stores heat until it is called for by the secondary side of the heating system.

 Biomass boilers gasify timber fuel to create an intense heat that can provide hot water and heating for entire buildings (even communities).
 Whereas stoves rely on the heat emitted from burning wood to heat a room.

 Logs are typically used for smaller biomass boiler systems in a domestic setting.
 Seasoned or force dried logs can be stored easily and are readily available – some may even have access to free logs.
 Log boilers have to be loaded manually and tend to require more frequent maintenance.